sivakumar-balu/react-node-todolist-poc/README.md

 In the project directory, you can run:

-### 'npm rebuild`
+### `npm rebuild`

-Run this if there are issue with node modules or package-json.lock
+Run this if there are issues with node modules or package-json.lock

 ### `npm install`